 Public vs. Private: Healthcare Services and Subscriptions

 This Monday, Questia Group focuses on the issue of healthcare.
 Namely, we discuss what types of healthcare services and subscriptions are Romanians using.
-Our research was made through an online survey on our platform www.questia.ro covering 1,494 respondents.
-The survey was active between the 28th of February and 3rd of March 2017.
+Our research was made through an online survey on our platform www.questia.ro covering 1,494 respondents, with a plus or minus 3% margin of error.
+The survey was active from the 28th of February until the 3rd of March 2017.
 Our findings are presented below.

 Short overview of the Romanian healthcare system

 Over the years, the healthcare system in Romania has become a controversial issue.
 Since the 2011 proposal of its privatization when thousands of Romanian took it to the streets leading to the project’s withdrawal in January 2012; to the 2016 crisis due to the Hexi Pharma company that sold old watered-down hospital disinfectants at a marked up price- healthcare in Romania entangles many facets.
 In our study, we will focus on the types of healthcare Romanians choose, and why.

 The Euro Health Consumer Index 2015 ranked Romania 32nd of 35 countries due to severe problems with management of the entire public healthcare sector.
 The World Bank reports that in terms of health outcomes, the health system is also below EU standards: coverage has increased, but the quality and results of the system are still far behind.